shakhmin/App-Growth-Engine-iOS-SDK/README.md

 </pre>

 The usage of the SDK is illustrated in the sample application.
-Just open the XCode project, fill in the application secret, and run the project (ideally in a physical iPhone attached to the dev computer).
+Just open the XCode project, fill in the application secret in the <code>SampleAppDelegate</code> class, and run the project (ideally in a physical iPhone attached to the dev computer).
 The buttons in the sample demonstrates key actions you can perform with the SDK.